-• in people with a healthy heart (if so they do not have a pathological significance), in patients with heart disease (ischemic heart disease, heart failure) in patients with COPD and hypoxemia (due to hypertension of the small circulation) and in patients with hyperthyroidism.
+• in patients with heart disease (ischemic heart disease, heart failure) in patients with COPD and hypoxemia (due to hypertension of the small circulation) and in patients with hyperthyroidism.

 Atrial extrasystoles can precede the installation of supraventricular (atrial) tachycardias, flutter and atrial fibrillation, especially in chronic forms.